-Wisconsin prohibits "distracted driving" in general, but doesn't have a blanket no-cellphones-while-driving rule.
-Only recently-licensed motorists are prohibited entirely from using a cellphone when driving.
-Most other drivers are allowed to talk on a cellphone while at the wheel.
+Wisconsin prohibits "distracted driving" in general but doesn't have a blanket rule prohibiting talking on a cell phone while driving.
+Only recently-licensed motorists are prohibited entirely from using a cell phone when driving.
 Texting while driving, however, is generally prohibited for all motorists.

 Wisconsin's distracted driving law bans driving while "engaged or occupied with an activity, other than driving the vehicle, that interferes or reasonably appears to interfere with the person's ability to drive the vehicle safely."

-Also, Wisconsin drivers are required to use hands-free devices to talk on a cellphone when driving through areas where road construction, maintenance, or utility work is being done.
+Construction and road maintenance zones.
+Wisconsin drivers are required to use hands-free devices to talk on a cell phone when driving through areas where road construction, maintenance, or utility work is being done.